-Georgina Lawton is a 'twentysomething' journalist and speaker.
-A former Guardian Weekend columnist, she is now a freelancer contributor for the paper, and also writes for a number of other publications such as: The Independent, Stylist, gal-dem, Travel + Leisure, VICE, Time Out London and more.
+Georgina Lawton is a 'twentysomething' journalist, speaker and author of Raceless, which was published in February 2021.
+A former Guardian Weekend columnist and regular freelance contributor for the paper, she also writes for a number of other publications such as: The Independent, ipaper, Evening Standard, Stylist, gal-dem, Travel + Leisure, VICE, Time Out London and more.
 She is also a broadcaster and host of the Audible podcast The Secrets In Us.

 RACELESS - Sphere (UK) and HarperCollins (US) - 4th February 2021